openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-eventHub.md

   export default class MainAbility extends Ability {
       onForeground() {
           this.context.eventHub.on('123', this.func1);
-          this.context.eventHub.off('123', this.func1); // Unsubscribe from the myEvent event with the callback eventFunc1.
+          this.context.eventHub.off('123', this.func1); // Unsubscribe from func1.
           this.context.eventHub.on('123', this.func1);
           this.context.eventHub.on('123', this.func2);
-          this.context.eventHub.off('123');  // Unsubscribe from the myEvent event with all the callbacks (eventFunc1 and eventFunc2).
+          this.context.eventHub.off('123'); // Unsubscribe from func1 and func2.
       }
       func1() {
           console.log('func1 is called');